orchardup/docker-mysql/README.md

  - `MYSQL_DATABASE`: A database to automatically create if it doesn't exist.
 If not provided, does not create a database.
  - `MYSQL_USER`: A user to create that has access to the database specified by `MYSQL_DATABASE`.
  - `MYSQL_PASSWORD`: The password for `MYSQL_USER`.
 Defaults to a blank password.
+ - `MYSQLD_ARGS`: extra parameters to pass to the mysqld process